Watertight Enclosure (WTE) Assembly

 Use plastic tools, NOT steel or other hard tools, to remove the O-rings from the aluminum sealing flange.
 Hard tools can create scrapes that will compromise sealing ability.

-Most threadlockers are not chemically compatible with with polycarbonate, and will damage the dome flange if used excessively on the screws.
+Most threadlockers are not chemically compatible with polycarbonate, and will damage the dome flange if used excessively on the screws.
 Refer to the documentation and chemical compatibility notes of your threadlocker of choice for more information.

 Only clean the dome and acrylic tubes with acrylic specific cleaner or plain water.
 Solvents, alcohol and other cleaners will craze and damage the material.